Who was the first blues harp player to record? That depends on what you mean by "blues harp player".

 Once again, I'm grateful to Joe Filisko for alerting me to a pre-war recording of sixth position.
 Eddie Mapp plays an E harp in the key of Eb to accompany guitarist Curley Weaver on his 1929 recording of "No No Blues", also reissued on "Georgia Blues 1928 - 1933 (Document DOCD-5110).
-Actually, it sounds as though Weaver is using voicings on the guitar normally associated with the key of E, so either he tuned his guitar a semitone flat, or the recording has been slowed down and Mapp was actually playing an F harp in the key of E. Either way, it is still sixth position and quite a unique performance.
+Actually, it sounds as though Weaver is using voicings on the guitar normally associated with the key of E, so either his guitar is tuned a semitone flat, or the recording has been slowed down and Mapp was actually playing an F harp in the key of E. Either way, it is still sixth position and quite a unique performance.

 Twelfth position is used by contemporary players such as Howard Levy (who refers to it as "first flat position"), Will Scarlett, Carlos Del Junco, Charlie McCoy and others, but was never really common amongst traditional blues players.
 It was used by Daddy Stovepipe on a couple of tunes, the earliest being "Stove Pipe Blues" recorded in 1924 and reissued on Document DOCD-5166, "Alabama Black Country Dance Bands 1924 - 1949".
 The song begins in the key of C, with a C harp played in first position (the recording plays almost in C#, but as C# harps were not available in the twenties, I assume he's playing in C and the recording has been speeded up) and then modulates to the key of F, Stovepipe shifting to twelfth position on the same harp.
 Reissued on the same CD is a another performance from Stovepipe using twelfth position - "Greenville Strut", recorded 1931, also features a C harp played in the key of F. Another early twelfth position recording in a very different style, was made by Alvin Gautreaux with the New Orleans jazz group John Hyman's Bayou Stompers, back in March 1927.
 "Ain't Love Grand" was played in the key of Eb using a Bb harmonica and is reissued on "The Owls Hoot" (Frog Records DFG2).